NevenNabil/Alx_GP_EventPulse/README.md

    - React is a JavaScript library for building user interfaces.
 It's widely used for creating single-page applications (SPAs) & dynamic web interfaces.

 3. React Router:
    - React Router is a library for routing in React applications.
-It allows developers to manage navigation and URL changes in a React application.
+It allows developers to manage navigation & URL changes in a React application.

 4. Node.js:
    - Though not explicitly mentioned, Node.js is often used for running JavaScript on the server side.
 It's commonly used for building backend services, APIs, and server-side rendering in React applications.